Approved by the Transportation Policy Committee on April 9, 2024

 • More efficiently deliver freight related infrastructure projects to shorten project delivery times and decrease costs.

-• Expand multimodal flexibility and encourage multimodal solutions to address performance issues.
+• Expand multimodal flexibility and encourage resilient multimodal solutions to address performance issues.

-• Provide for the seamless transfer of freight between transport modes and jurisdictions at intermodal connection points to alleviate bottlenecks for freight movement and add capacity to freight facilities.
+• Ensure resilience and provide for the efficient transfer of freight between transport modes and jurisdictions at intermodal connection points to alleviate bottlenecks for freight movement and add capacity to freight facilities.

 • Accommodate freight movement demand while providing compatibility in safety and efficiency with passenger movement on shared transportation facilities which support both passenger and freight travel modes.